 Bermuda Island (2023) Review

-Bermuda Island starts off as though it’s going to be an action film with FBI agents getting into a shootout as they arrest Diego (Noel Gugliemi.
+Bermuda Island starts off as though it’s going to be an action film, with FBI agents getting into a shootout as they arrest Diego (Noel Gugliemi.
 War of the Worlds: Annihilation, Savage Salvation) for arms dealing, money laundering, and assorted other naughty behaviour.

-While all this is going on a group of passengers are waiting impatiently to board their flight, which is being held up due to the prediction of a massive storm that we keep hearing about on the news crossing its path.
+While all this is going on a group of passengers is waiting impatiently to board their flight, which is being held up due to the prediction of a massive storm that we keep hearing about on the news crossing its path.
 Eventually they all board, along with Diego and a contingent of FBI agents accompanying him back to Puerto Rico.
 Air Marshall Jonas (Tom Sizemore, Hustle Down, Megalodon Rising) is upset that he wasn’t informed of this.

-Since the storm apparently isn’t a threat anymore they take off only to run into turbulence approaching Puerto Rico even though the airport tells them there’s no trace of a storm on their radar.
-Diego uses this as cover to get out of his cuffs, grab a gun and start shooting only to quickly eat a bullet himself thus making most of Bermuda Island’s first twenty minutes pointless.
+Since the storm apparently isn’t a threat anymore, they take off only to run into turbulence approaching Puerto Rico even though the airport tells them there’s no trace of a storm on their radar.
+Diego uses this as cover to get out of his cuffs, grab a gun and start shooting, only to quickly eat a bullet himself, thus making most of Bermuda Island’s first twenty minutes pointless.
 Then the storm that shouldn’t exist causes the plane to crash into the ocean somewhere in the Bermuda Triangle.